dexe-network/DeXe-Protocol/docs/Developers/Investments/SmartContracts/TraderPools/InitialPositions.md

 ) external;
 ```

+❗ The function will only work if there are no investors in the pool.
+The tokens will be taken from the trader's wallet.

 - ***amounts*** - the normalized amounts of tokens to be invested
 - ***tokens*** - the array of tokens to be invested (if not a base token -> opens a position)